Become a Student Ambassador!

 - Bilingual in English & Spanish desirable but not required

-Meet our WCC Student Ambassadors
+Meet Some of our Past & Present WCC Student Ambassadors

 Eduardo J. Garcia

-Hello, my name is Eduardo García.
+My name is Eduardo García.
 I am 20 years old and I have been attending Woodland Community College for 2 semesters now.
 I am majoring in Business Administration and I hope to transfer to Sacramento State in Fall of 2020.
 My goal is to earn my Bachelors in Finance.
 After college, I plan to work in the public sector for the State Capital or in the Federal Reserve Bank of San Francisco.
 My favorite thing about WCC is that our staff is extremely helpful.
 The professors do everything they can to help students understand material and our counselors make sure that we are on track to reach our educational goals.
 Outside of school, I enjoy playing video games and spending time with my friends and loved ones.

 Hi!
 My name is Brenda Lomeli.
 I am a mom and a first generation college student.
 My major is Communication Studies and I hope to transfer to UC Davis or Sacramento State in Fall of 2020.
 My short-term goal is to obtain a Bachelor’s degree in Public Speaking and a minor in Psychology or Sociology.
 One thing I know for sure is that I want to help empower women in my community to get a higher education and take better care of themselves because our mental health matters since they already sacrifice so much for their families.
 I hope to become a motivational speaker one day to help others with their struggles in life .
 My favorite thing about the WCC is the staff; they dedicate and commit themselves to students and their success.
 The staff makes me feel supported and they always encourage me to believe in myself and trust the journey.
 The services at Woodland Community College is a huge help for students in their transition to a four year university.
 My goal is to build a community here on campus, where everyone feels safe and supported.
 Outside of school, I enjoy reading, yoga and spending time with my family.